High Flux Isotope Reactor: Control-rod access plug

-Small Vertical Experiment Facilities
+Vertical experiment facilities

 Sixteen irradiation positions in the permanent reflector are called the small vertical experiment facilities (VXF).
 Each of these facilities has a permanent aluminum liner with an inside diameter of 1.584 in.
 (4.02 cm).
 The facilities are located concentric with the core on two circles of radii 15.43 in.
 (39.2 cm) and 17.36 in.
 (44.1 cm), respectively.
 Those on the inner circle (11 in all) are called inner small VXFs.
 Those on the outer circle (five in all) are called outer small VXFs.
 Normally, non-instrumented experiments are irradiated in these facilities.
 VXF-7 is dedicated to one of the pneumatic irradiation facilities that supports the Neutron Activation Analysis Laboratory and is unavailable for other use.
 A pressure drop of ~100 psi (6.89×105 Pa) at full system flow is available to provide primary system coolant flow for cooling experiments.
 When not in use, these facilities may contain a beryllium or aluminum plug or a flow-regulating orifice and no plug.

 Large neutron poison loads in these facilities are of no particular concern for fuel element power distribution perturbations or effects on fuel cycle length due to their distance from the core; however, experiments are carefully reviewed with respect to their neutron poison content, which is limited to minimize their effect on adjacent neutron scattering beam tubes.

-Large Vertical Experiment Facilities

 Six irradiation positions in the permanent reflector, are called the large vertical experiment facilities.
 These facilities are similar in all respects (as to characteristics and capabilities) to the small vertical experiment facilities described in the preceding section except for location and size.
 The aluminum liners in the large VXFs have an inside diameter of 2.834 in.
 (7.20 cm), and the facilities are located concentric with the core on a circle of radius 18.23 in.
 (46.3 cm).
 When not in use, these facilities contain beryllium or aluminum plugs.

-Large neutron poison loads in these facilities are of no particular concern for fuel element power distribution perturbations or effects on fuel cycle length because of their distance from the core; however, experiments are carefully reviewed with respect to their neutron poison content, which is limited to minimize their effect on adjacent neutron scattering beam tubes.
+Large neutron poison loads in these facilities are of no particular concern for fuel element power distribution perturbations or effects on fuel cycle length because of their distance from the core.

-Slant Engineering Facilities
+Slant engineering

 Provision has been made for installation of up to two engineering facilities to give additional positions for experiments.
 These facilities consist of 4-in.
 (10.16-cm)-O.D. tubes that are inclined upward 49° from the horizontal.
 The inner ends of the tubes terminate at the outer periphery of the beryllium.
 The upper ends of the tubes terminate at the outer face of the pool wall in an experiment room one floor above the main beam room.
 One of the engineering facilities houses the PT-2 pneumatic tube, which was installed in 1986.